alasdairwilson/ripplemapper/examples/visualisation/README.rst

 Visualising data
 ==================

-Examples showing visualisation of data in `ripplemapper`.
+Examples showing visualisation of various data in `ripplemapper`.